 Additionally, even if you’re not an American football lover, the US Bank Stadium is still worth checking out.

 Built on the former site of the Hubert H. Humphrey Metrodome, this indoor stadium opened in 2016 and is an amazing piece of architecture.

 Go have a nosy and make sure that you don’t forget your #StadiumSelfie!
-(I got mine.)
+(We got ours.)

-Finally, if you’re looking for a cute restaurant that does a variety of fresh, yummy food, Hen House Eatery is an ideal place to eat brunch.
+Finally, if you’re looking for a cute restaurant that does a variety of yummy breakfast food, Hen House Eatery is an ideal place to eat brunch.

 Why?
-Well, it’s popular, has an exciting atmosphere and the menu is spot on.
+Well, it’s popular with an exciting atmosphere, has modern decor and the menu is spot on.